KinsonDigital/.github/docs/code_of_conduct.md

 **Consequence**: A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
+No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified amount of time.
 This includes avoiding interactions in community spaces as well as external channels like social media.
 Violating these terms may lead to a temporary or permanent ban.